Denis Cuspert: Early life and education

-Rapping career
+Musical career

+In 2002, Cuspert adopted the name Deso Dogg and began recording with the German rapper Charnell, a gangster rapper from Berlin.

 After his release from detention, he worked with Montana of Montana Beatz and with the producer Dean Dawson of Streetlife Entertainment.
 He quit Streetlife label in 2007, reportedly to keep his artistic freedom.

-In September 2007, he announced working on a double album titled Alle Augen Auf Mich (meaning all eyes on me).
+In September 2007, he announced that he was working on a double album titled Alle Augen Auf Mich ("All Eyes on Me").
 He also announced that he would quit after this project because he felt disappointed and betrayed by many people in the German rap scene.
-The launching of the album was repeatedly delayed to be ultimately released in November 2009.
+The release of the album was repeatedly delayed and was ultimately released in November 2009.

 In August 2008, he appeared in the television series Der Bluff, acting as a student who becomes a gangsta rapper.
 In 2010, his song "Willkommen in meiner Welt" (meaning Welcome to my world) was used in the ARD film courage to Zivilcourage (meaning moral courage).